itsasoby/Vector_class/README.md

 # Vector_class
 An implementation of std::vector!
-Tried to make this as cross-platform as I could, and it compiles well on macOS, Windows and Fedora.
+Tried to make this as cross-platform as I could, and I'm sure it compiles well on macOS, Windows and Fedora.

 # Why
 I wrote this as an exercise while deep-learning data structures and memory management in C++.
 This is a fairly simple implementation of std::vector, tweakable as much as you want it to be and it's pretty sweet.